neSpecc/editor-reactive/README.md

 - Reactive `{{ mustache }}` variables in templates
 - Reactive `<div bind="variable"></div>` in templates
 - Reactive `<div bind="variable" contenteditable></div>` in templates
+- Support both `contenteditable` and `input` bindings
+- Caret is not jumping when `contenteditable` is changing